How to Help an Adult Child Who’s Stuck: A Parent’s Guide to Failure to Launch

 You Don’t Have to Have All the Answers

 As a parent, it’s hard to watch your child struggle.
 You want them to feel confident, engaged, and independent.
-But the truth is, this stage of life can be complicated.
-Many young adults need more structure and support than they expected.
+But this stage of life can be genuinely complicated, and many young adults need more structure and support than anyone expected.